jccontrerasg08-cpu/jccontrerasg08-cpu/README.md

 ## 🧑‍💻 About Me

-**Business Analyst** and recent **Global Business** graduate (Tecnológico de Monterrey) working at the intersection of **business processes, automation, and data**.
+**Business Analyst** and recent **Global Business** graduate (Tecnológico de Monterrey) working at the intersection of **business processes, logistics, automation, and data**.
 I gather requirements from finance and operations teams, document the workflows, and then build the automation that removes the manual work.

 ```yaml